 The Central Precinct is located on approximately 385 ha of the Fernhill Estate.
 It is characterised by undulating hills, ranging from 100 metres to 215 metres above sea level, and a Cumberland Plain ecological profile.
 The Central Precinct has areas of extensive native vegetation, particularly west of the historic home, that serve as ecological bio-linkages to the Blue Mountains National Park to the west.
-The majority of the area to the east of the historic house have been cleared and used for agricultural practices and development over time.
+The majority of the area surrounding and to the east of the historic house the have that have been cleared and used for agricultural practices and development over time.